TheFausap/macsyma-addon/README.md

 This repo contains some addons to the ITS Macsyma installation, ported from newer version available in modern Maxima.

-QINF and QINFL are the QINF package written by John Lapeyre (https://github.com/jlapeyre/qinf.git) adapted to the old Macsyma and MACLISP
+QINF, QINFL and LOG2 are the QINF package written by John Lapeyre (https://github.com/jlapeyre/qinf.git) adapted to the old Macsyma and MACLISP